bdurand/playground/README.md

 # Playground

-Playground for testing GitHub actions and integrations
+Playground for testing GitHub actions and integrations.